Here’s How to Meet all the Disney Princesses at Epcot

-Can you imagine visiting Epcot and not knowing that nearly all the countries in the World Showcase have meet and greets with the Disney Princesses?
+Can you imagine visiting Epcot and not knowing that many of the countries in the World Showcase have meet and greets with the Disney Princesses?
 It’s true.

 Most countries offer the opportunity to meet a Disney Princess.
 However, each princess meet is restricted to specific times during the day.